 My approach to your care

 Since 2002, I have been supporting grief, bereavement and trauma across a range of contexts.
 Yet every story remains different and unique.
 Consequently, a standardised approach to care is not in your best interest.

-You may ask ‘what’s the point of counselling?
-It won’t change what has happened, it won’t take away the pain’.
+You may ask ‘What’s the point of counselling?
+It won’t change what has happened.
+It won’t take away the pain’.
 This may be true.
-I can’t change what has happened to you and I cant take away the pain.
-The pain is yours because whatever or whoever has left you, meant something important to you.
+I can’t change what has happened to you and I cant magically take away the pain.
+The pain is what you have as a result of something or someone important and significant in your life having been taken from you.
 We don’t grieve that which we don’t care for.
-But what I can offer you at this time is an objective, non-judgemental companion, to guide and support you in navigating this often foreign, unfamiliar grief terrain.
+But what I can offer at this time is an objective, non-judgemental companion to guide and support you in navigating this often foreign, confusing, unfamiliar grief terrain.

 When we are caught up in the entanglement of our experience, we may not be able to see a clear path through.
-But working together we can bring clarity to the experience.
-We will identify ways to enable you to adjust to the change so that the pain becomes something you can carry in the midst of living.
+But by working together we can bring clarity to the experience.
+We will identify ways to enable you to adjust to the loss and the change it brings so that the pain becomes something you can carry more lightly in the midst of living.